Campus Safety

 The goal of the CEI Security Department is to create a safe and secure learning environment for staff, faculty, and students.
 Protection is maintained by officer patrols around campus and inside buildings, interaction with individuals on campus, and officers being available when needed.
 The CEI Security Department also offers vehicle jumpstarts, escorts to and from class, and assistance with building access.
 Officers are trained to assist with vehicle collisions and can make a report for each party involved to exchange information for their insurance.

-A Message from Robert Odenthal, Chief of Security
+A Message from Robert Odenthal, Director of Campus Safety

-Hi, my name is Bob Odenthal, and I am the Chief of Security.
+Hi, my name is Bob Odenthal, and I am the Director of Campus Safety.
 My goal is to create a safe environment for everyone on the CEI campus.

 I have spent my time here creating a department that will drive the college's mission and support the staff, faculty, and students in their goals.